When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 1. Draft & Implement a Carefully Curated Evacuation Plan

-Whether a multi-location commercial property with hundreds of employees, or small business with just a handful, drafting and implementing a comprehensive evacuation plan should be a top priority.
-Create an employee committee to lead your company’s emergency evacuation process, and pay careful consideration to disabled employees requiring special assistance.
+Whether a multi-location commercial property with hundreds of employees, or a small business with just a handful, drafting and implementing a comprehensive evacuation plan should be a top priority.
+And is mandated in nearly every municipality and county.

 Clearly mark and illuminate quick exits, and post evacuation route maps within common areas, stairwells, and elevators.
 Employees must learn all appropriate exits.